CarlOhlsson/Arduino-Number-Converter/README.md

 -----------------

 This is a library for converting integer / long numbers in decimal form to other bases like hexadecimal och binary.
-It could also be used to generate an integer/ long from a string containing a hexadecimal, binary or octal number.
+It could also be used to generate an integer / long from a string containing a hexadecimal, binary or octal number.

 Currently Supporting